Professional doctorate in advanced practice and research: systemic psychotherapy (M10)

 This course uniquely combines relationship based with therapeutic practice principles and an emphasis on social science, including social anthropology, and issues of diversity and reflexivity.
 You will benefit from a staff team who are experienced current practitioners, as well as leading academics and researchers.

-This course is for you if you already hold a Masters degree in systemic psychotherapy, hold a professional registration and want to further your curiosity as well as contribute to research in this important area of psychotherapy and mental health work.
+This course is for you if you already hold a Masters degree in systemic psychotherapy, hold a professional registration want to explore issues further and contribute to research.
+The course uniquely combines therapeutic practice principles and an emphasis on social science, including social anthropology and issues of diversity and reflexivity.

 In order to undertake this course, we ask that you: